nixworks/public/news/2013/07/19/README.md

 ##### Australian Prime Minister
 ### [The Prime Minister of Australia, Kevin Rudd, announces a plan to settle asylum seekers who come by boat in Papua New Guinea. ](/news/2013/07/19/the-prime-minister-of-australia-kevin-rudd-announces-a-plan-to-settle-asylum-seekers-who-come-by-boat-in-papua-new-guinea.md)
-_Context: Australian Prime Minister, Papua New Guinea, Kevin Rudd, asylum seeker_
+_Context: Kevin Rudd, Australian Prime Minister, asylum seeker, Papua New Guinea_

 ##### Pope Francis
 ### [Pope Francis names a new Pontifical Commission to investigate current accounting practices among all Vatican offices and bodies and to help devise new strategies for greater fiscal responsibility and fiscal transparency. ](/news/2013/07/19/pope-francis-names-a-new-pontifical-commission-to-investigate-current-accounting-practices-among-all-vatican-offices-and-bodies-and-to-help.md)
-_Context: Holy See, Pope Francis, Pontifical Commission, fiscal transparency, accounting, fiscal responsibility_
+_Context: fiscal responsibility, Pope Francis, accounting, Pontifical Commission, fiscal transparency, Holy See_

 ##### Russian court
 ### [A Russian court releases Kremlin critic Alexei Navalny a day after being sentenced for alleged embezzlement. ](/news/2013/07/19/a-russian-court-releases-kremlin-critic-alexei-navalny-a-day-after-being-sentenced-for-alleged-embezzlement.md)